Image of the article about autolyse on Biancolievito

 Now that we know how to do it, it is helpful to understand when to autolyse can be a good technique to apply.

-Despite the incredible hype that this technique arouses on the web, it is essential to know that alone is not the key to a perfect dough, nor a universal solution to be adopted indiscriminately.
+Despite the incredible hype that this technique arouses on the web, it is essential to know that alone is not the key to a perfect dough nor a universal solution to be adopted indiscriminately.

 Let’s take a closer look at when it is helpful to autolyse the dough:

-• We work with a Flour that is too strong: For example, we want to make homemade bread or a pizza, but we have strong flour (for example, Manitoba flour.)
+• We work with Flour that is too strong: For example, we want to make homemade bread or a pizza, but we have strong flour (for example, Manitoba flour.)

 • Flour is very stiff (has a high P/l value): This aspect is perhaps less immediate for homemade recipes, but in some cases, such as a durum wheat semolina or wholemeal flour, you will notice that the dough will tend to be tough and not very elastic.